 The verification laboratory sums the amount of static RAM and the maximum amount of RAM required by the stack.
 The amount of RAM memory is compared to the design constraints (cf. Table 3).

 Workplan

 Verification laboratories

-The verification will be performed by STMicroelectronics.
-The contact is stephan.tassart@st.com.
+The verification will be performed by STMicroelectronics (contact is stephan.tassart@st.com) and IBM (contact is sorin@il.ibm.com).